casoon/casoon-tailwind-effects/packages/tailwindcss-loading/README.md

 ## Guidelines

 - Prefer setting colors via `color` on a wrapper; components derive from `currentColor`.
-- Avoid overly fast shimmer to reduce distraction; use `--loading-duration-slow` if needed.
+- Avoid overly fast shimmer to reduce distraction; use `--cs-loading-duration-slow` if needed.
 - Ensure contrast of overlays with underlying content for readability.

 ## Accessibility & Motion